Tattoos and Trances

 Those individuals sporting tiger tattoos were overtaken by its spirit and charged and growled towards the stage with claws out.
 Others with snake tattoos crawled and squirmed on the ground.
 People sporting bird tattoos soared through the crowd with wings spread while those with monkey tattoos stomped and jumped around.
 Those sporting tattoos of an ascetic mountain dwelling monk orchestrated the quietest and slowest moving of all trances.

-Every few seconds a member of the crowd would040302k2.jpg either start breathing heavily or yelling animal sounds and then run, jump, hurl, crawl, stumble, walk or charge towards the stage.
+Every few seconds a member of the crowd would either start breathing heavily or yelling animal sounds and then run, jump, hurl, crawl, stumble, walk or charge towards the stage.
 A large line of soldiers and civilians were lined up to catch and restrain and calm down the often-frenzied participants.
 A crowd of international journalists gathered in the front rows and thousands of pictures were snapped.
 By afternoon over 7,000 people were in attendance.

 Some individuals fell under trance over six times.
 A young boy about the age of ten fell under the tiger’s spell and four women were taken over by the spirits corresponding to their tattoos.
 By early morning there were up to 35 individuals charging blindly through seated onlookers.
 Some trance participants seemed to fall totally under the spell and generated sounds and seizures that would be more than difficult to create under normal states of mind.
-At other times it became questionable as to whether participants were truly under a trance or just using trance as an excuse040302k3.jpg to charge with flailing fists into a crowd of soldiers and not get into trouble.
+At other times it became questionable as to whether participants were truly under a trance or just using trance as an excuse to charge with flailing fists into a crowd of soldiers and not get into trouble.

 When the venerated Luang Phor Pern took the stage to spray holy water and give blessings, the number of individuals in trance intensified, screams went up, and other members of the audience swarmed to the stage causing a minor stampede effect.